preloadGroup of people celebrating Holi festival in India

 • Why visit in March?
 It’s the Italian capital of culture for 2024.

-Among the big-hitting cities of Italy, lesser-known Pesaro has been appointed its Capital of Culture in 2024.
+Among the big-hitting cities of Italy, lesser-known Pesaro is basking in the afterglow of its year as Italy’s Capital of Culture.
 Overlooking the Adriatic Sea, this seaside resort is a haven of culture and nature in the historic Marche region.

-With the slow dawning of spring in March, Pesaro awakens from its winter slumber.
+With holidays in March restarting, Pesaro awakens from its winter slumber.
 The birthplace of Rossini, it’s recognised by UNESCO as a creative city for music thanks to its promotion and revival of his music.
 See for yourself with a tour of Casa Rossini where multimedia exhibits bring his story and music to life.

 On your city stroll, drop into Musei Civici in the aristocratic Palazzo Mosca, where striking artworks jostle with architectural splendor.
 Pass through the Ducal Palace and Duomo before stopping to admire Arnaldo Pomodoro’s stunning globe installation, framed perfectly by the setting sun.